eduardz1/Master-Thesis/chapters/evaluation.typ

     [#num(cpu_64 / gpu_32, digits: 2)#sym.times],
     table.hline(y: 2, start: 0, end: 5, stroke: 1pt),
   ),
-  caption: [
-    Speedup of creation of volume integrals for the @HDG:short matrices on the Suroit cluster.
+  caption: [Speedup of creation of volume integrals for the @HDG:short matrices on the Suroit cluster.
 Higher is better.
   ]
     + context {
-      if state("image-outline").get() { linebreak(justify: true) }
+      if not state("in-outline").get() { linebreak(justify: true) }
     },
 ) <speedup-nvhpc>